wilbowma/cur/README.md

 Getting started
 ===============

-Requires redex-lib version 1.6 if you want answer in a reasonable amount of time.
+Requires redex-lib version 1.6 if you want answers in a reasonable amount of time.
 Otherwise, the type-checker may require exponential time or worse.